Dv-nn/Dv-nn/README.md

 ### Hi there, 👋 I'm Natalya.

-- :high_brightness: I'm beginner FrontEnd Developer
+- :high_brightness: I'm junior Frontend Developer
 - :computer: I like to write code
 - :books: I learning new things constantly
 - :hearts: "Do what you Love, Love what you Do"